 David Yamane earned his B.A. (’91) in sociology from the University of California at Berkeley and his M.S. (’94) and Ph.D. (’98) in sociology from the University of Wisconsin at Madison.
 After teaching at the University of Notre Dame and holding a post-doc at the University of Virginia’s Center on Religion and Democracy, he joined the sociology faculty at Wake Forest in 2005.
-He was tenured and promoted to associate professor in 2008, served as department chair from 2009-2011, and is currently an affiliated faculty member in the Department of Religion and School of Divinity.
+He served as department chair from 2009-2011 and is currently an affiliated faculty member in the Department of Religion and School of Divinity.

 Professor Yamane’s primary scholarly interest has been in sociologically understanding organized religion, particularly Roman Catholicism in the postwar United States.
-His books in this area include The Catholic Church in State Politics: Negotiating Prophetic Demands and Political Realities (Rowman & Littlefield, 2005), a study of the role of conferences of Catholic bishops in state legislative politics, Real Stories of Christian Initiation: Lessons for and from the RCIA (The Liturgical Press, 2006), five case studies of the process by which individuals are initiated into the Roman Catholic church, and Becoming Catholic: Finding Rome in the American Religious Landscape (Oxford University Press, 2014).
+His books in this area include The Catholic Church in State Politics: Negotiating Prophetic Demands and Political Realities (Rowman & Littlefield, 2005), Real Stories of Christian Initiation: Lessons for and from the RCIA (The Liturgical Press, 2006), and Becoming Catholic: Finding Rome in the American Religious Landscape (Oxford University Press, 2014).

-In addition to his current research, Professor Yamane serves as Associate Editor of the Journal for the Scientific Study of Religion.
+In addition to his current research, Professor Yamane is completing a four year term as Associate Editor of the Journal for the Scientific Study of Religion.
 He previously served as Editor of Sociology of Religion: A Quarterly Review from 2006-2010, edited Richard Schoenherr’s posthumous book, Goodbye Father: The Celibate Male Priesthood and the Future of the Catholic Church (Oxford University Press, 2002), and published an expanded version of his Senior Thesis from UC-Berkeley as Student Movements for Multiculturalism: Challenging the Curricular Color Line in Higher Education (Johns Hopkins University Press, 2001).

 SOC 151: Principles of Sociology